caltechlibrary/command-line-for-librarians/presentation.md

 ## Accessing ORCID API with cURL

 + save our "Client ID" and "Client Secret" in our environment
-+ sort out our cURL command with appriate header and URL
++ authenticate and get a "access token"
++ query for our data
 + saving the result

 --

-# Saving our environment
+# Saving our Client ID/Secret

 To save typing and avoid hard coding secrets in our scripts later we save the client id and secret in our